CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

 - **Task 2:** Test the model in the playground

-- **Task 4:** Create a client application
+- **Task 3:** Create a client application

-- **Task 5:** Write code to connect to your project and get a chat client for your model
+- **Task 4:** Write code to connect to your project and get a chat client for your model

-- **Task 6:** Write code to submit a URL-based image prompt
+- **Task 5:** Write code to submit a URL-based image prompt

-- **Task 7:** Sign into Azure and run the app
+- **Task 6:** Sign into Azure and run the app

-- **Task 8:** Modify the code to upload a local image file
+- **Task 7:** Modify the code to upload a local image file

 ## Task 1: Choose a model to start a project

-An Azure AI *project* provides a collaborative workspace for AI development.
-Let's start by choosing a model that we want to work with and creating a project to use it in.
+In this task, you’ll create an Azure AI project in the Azure AI Foundry portal.
+You’ll start by selecting the Phi-4-multimodal-instruct model, then set up a new project that uses it.
+By the end, you’ll have a deployed model inside a project with an endpoint that you can use later to connect your client application.

 > **Note**: AI Foundry projects can be based on an *Azure AI Foundry* resource, which provides access to AI models (including Azure OpenAI), Azure AI services, and other resources for developing AI agents and chat solutions.
 Alternatively, projects can be based on *AI hub* resources; which include connections to Azure resources for secure storage, compute, and specialized tools.
 Azure AI Foundry based projects are great for developers who want to manage resources for AI agent or chat app development.
 AI hub based projects are more suitable for enterprise development teams working on complex AI solutions.